bruno2935/Makefile-Tutorial/README.md

 # Makefile-Tutorial

-How to construct a better makefiles
+## This project will be used to training how to setup a build system using makefiles